Thailand: Anti-corruption Compliance

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-Foreign direct investment (FDI) is an important factor in Thailand's economic growth and stability and the country has focused intensely on efforts to consistently improve its standing as an FDI destination.
-The country has previously enjoyed popularity among foreign investors because it offers an attractive and modern legal framework, reasonable input costs and a favourable geographic location.
+Foreign direct investment (FDI) is an important factor in Thailand’s economic growth and stability, and Thailand has focused intensely on efforts to consistently improve its standing as an FDI destination.
+The country has enjoyed popularity among foreign investors because it offers an attractive and modern legal framework, reasonable input costs and a favourable geographic location.
 Investment figures support the continued focus on Thailand as a hub for FDI.

-Thailand is currently the 13th-largest FDI recipient in east Asia and South East Asia, according to the UNCTAD World Investment Report 2017.
+Thailand is currently the seventh-largest FDI recipient in East Asia and South East Asia, according to the UNCTAD World Investment Report 2019.
 In fact, since the global economic downturn, Thailand has enjoyed generally increasing FDI, only experiencing a modest decrease in FDI in 2016, an effect experienced throughout the region.
 The general decrease in FDI in the region was attributed to sluggish cross-border M&A sales and significant divestments by foreign MNEs.
-The year 2016 also signalled Thailand as an investing country as the country's outflows increased by nearly seven times to a historical high of $13 billion.
-By 2017, FDI recovered, increasing by 3.7 times.
+The year 2016 also signalled Thailand as an investing country as the country’s outflows increased by nearly seven times to a historical high of US$13 billion.
+By 2017, FDI recovered, and, in 2018, inflows to Thailand continued to grow, increasing by 62 per cent – the steepest FDI growth in ASEAN.
 The Thai government has also acted to incentivise foreign investors with broadened tax exemptions under the New Investment Promotion Act BE 2560 (2017), an amendment to the Investment Promotion Act BE 2520 (1977).

 The influx of FDI, combined with the substantial presence of existing foreign investment projects, places on-the-ground investors in an environment in which many factors need to be considered by local, regional and global counsel.
 Foremost among these considerations is the anti-corruption environment in which investors operate.